yogthos/noir-exception/README.md

 The `wrap-internal-error` function allows catching errors and producing a standard error page.
 This function should be used for handling errors in production, where you do not wish to expose the internals of the application to the user.
-The function will print the stacktrace to standard out by default.
+The function will print the stack trace to standard out by default.

 The function accepts two keyword arguments, maned `:log`  and `:error-response`.
 The first